Usage with Next.js

 - Note:: You can only provide either a

-: determines if in-flight requests will be cancelled on component unmount.
-This defaults tofalse
+transformer: a transformer applied to outgoing payloads.
+Read more about Data TransformersabortOnUnmount: determines if in-flight requests will be cancelled on component unmount.
+This defaults tofalse.

 Configure overrides for React Query's hooks.